 Cleaning Floating Floors With Vinegar

 Store-bought cleaning products can do the trick.
 But if you want to save a bit of cash or simply want to clean without harsh chemicals, then look no further than your kitchen cupboards.
 Vinegar is an excellent chemical to add to water when cleaning floating floorboards.
 Vinegar is too harsh to apply to the floating floors in its pure form, so dilute the vinegar with water in a spray bottle before beginning.

 This vinegar-and-water mixture can be used directly on stains to help remove them.
 Simply spray the solution over the stain and wipe away as you would with a regular cleaning product.
 If you're looking to add a quick boost to your floorboards because they are looking dull and faded, use your vinegar-and-water solution to wipe down the entire floors.
-Vinegar is known for adding shine to flooring that has seen better days, and it's a great way to give your floors that extra boost.
+Vinegar is known for dissolving hard water deposits that dull your floor, and it's a great way to give your floors that extra boost.